Create your first image

 Image initialization script

 When working with Pharo, you often need to load your project code and its dependencies.
 You could also want to execute some actions once to configure your image.
-This the purpose of the image initialization script: it is a Smalltalk script that will be executed at the first launch of the image and will then be disabled.
+This is the purpose of the image initialization script: it is a Smalltalk script that will be executed at the first launch of the image and will then be disabled.
 When creating an image, you can select an already existing script or create a new one.
 For your conveniance, there is a script editor included in Pharo Launcher.
-Just click on the edit button New image command at the right of the initialization script dropbox.
-Initialization script dropbox
+Just click on the edit button at the right of the initialization script dropbox.

 Initialization script examples